zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/97-upgrading-a-sharded-environment.md

 ## Add Configurations Before the Data Upgrade

 In addition to other configurations, you will need to set more properties to migrate your shards to virtual instances for your data upgrade.
-See [Configuring the Data Upgrade](./07-configuring-the-data-upgrade.md) for more information on other configurations.
+See [Configuring the Data Upgrade Tool](./07-configuring-the-data-upgrade-tool.md) for more information on other configurations.

 Here is how to configure the upgrade to migrate from sharding: